Home » Repurposed Furniture » Repurposed Bunk Bed Wall Shelf

 So, on with this great repurposed bunk bed!!

-Next up, I measured and cut a spare board for the top shelf for this repurposed bunk bed.
+Next, I measured and cut a spare board for the top shelf for this repurposed bunk bed.

 I filled the pocket screw holes with spackling to give the underneath side of the shelf a more finished look.

 Everybody jump in the paint booth!
-I sprayed the piece on the right, then added the one in the middle to spray, then lastly the one on the left.
-Everything got a coat of DIY Chalk Paint Primer with my HomeRight Finish Max
+I sprayed the piece on the right, added the one in the middle to spray, and then the one on the left.
+Everything got a DIY Chalk Paint Primer coat with my HomeRight Finish Max.
+You can see the piece on the left in my post Headboard Coatrack, which is one of my favorite recent projects.

 This is after the black diy chalk paint primer (that’s why you can see the fingerprint smudges)